vangapandukundan/Threat-Detection-in-Cyber-Security-Using-AI/README.md

 - Models are compared across multiple attack types to assess generalization and robustness.
 - Visualization through box and whisker plots provides a clear picture of how each model performs across various metrics.
-- Seven ML algorithms are compared: Random Forest, Decision Tree, SVM, KNN, Logistic Regression, Naive Bayes, and Gradient Boosting.
+- Four ML algorithms are compared: Random Forest, SVM, Logistic Regression, and XgBoost.

 ### Step 7: Advanced Evaluation For Best Model